MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server-editor/ISimpleToolPaneOptions.md

 ### **childPaneInitiallyVisible**
 `childPaneInitiallyVisible: string;`

+The id of the child pane that should be visible when the parent pane is first shown, or the editor tool is constructed and finalized

 Type: *string*

 ### **childPanes**
 `childPanes: ISimpleToolPaneOptions[];`

+An optional array of child panes.
+These panes are set up exactly the same as the top level pane, but are displayed as children inside the parent pane.

 Type: *ISimpleToolPaneOptions[]*

 ### **childPanesMutuallyExclusive**
 `childPanesMutuallyExclusive: boolean;`

+An optional flag to indicate whether the child panes are mutually exclusive.
+If this is true, then only one child pane can be visible at a time.
+If this is false, then multiple child panes can be visible at the same time.
+Visibility is controlled either through `showPane` or `hidePane` functions of the `ISimpleToolPaneComponent` or through the visibility methods in the top level tool (`ISimpleTool`)

 Type: *boolean*

 ### **id**
 `id: string;`

+The unique identifier for this pane.
+This is used to identify the pane in the tool's pane hierarchy.

 Type: *string*